Financial-Times/o-table/README.md

 This will return an instance of `OverflowTable` (default), `FlatTable`, or `ScrollTable` depending on the value of `data-o-table-responsive`.
 All three table types extend `BaseTable`.

 Instantiation will add column sorting to all tables.
 It will also add scroll controls and, if configured, an [expander](#expander) to any `OverflowTable`.
-These can be configured with [data attributes](#disable-sort) or imperitively with an options object:
+These can be configured with [data attributes](#disable-sort) or imperatively with an options object:

 ``` js
 const OTable = require('o-table');